vhscom/edge-chat-demo/README.md

 - Real-time messaging using WebSockets
 - Public and private chat rooms
 - Message persistence using Durable Objects
-- Rate limiting to prevent spam
-- User presence tracking
-- Message history
-- TypeScript type safety
+- State management with Zustand
-- Zod runtime validation
+- Runtime validation with Zod
+- Type safety with TypeScript
 - Responsive UI with Tailwind CSS
+- Time-based message grouping
+- Relative and absolute timestamps

 ## Project Structure